mizan3008/slack-notifier/README.md

-Hipchat Notifier
+Slack Notifier
 ================

-Super-simple, minimum abstraction HipchatNotifier v2, in PHP.
+Super-simple, minimum abstraction SlackNotifier v2, in PHP.

 Requires PHP 5.3 and a pulse.

 Installation
 ------------

-You can install the hipchat-notifier using Composer:
+You can install the slack-notifier using Composer:

 ```
-composer require mizanur/hipchat-notifier
+composer require mizanur/slack-notifier
 ```
 or
 ```
-composer require mizanur/hipchat-notifier
+composer require mizanur/slack-notifier
 ```

 HOW TO USER